NET Scheme

 The Native-speaking English Teacher (NET) Scheme provides every primary and secondary school in Hong Kong with a mother tongue English teacher.
 The principal objectives of the scheme are to enhance English language teaching and to increase students’ exposure to English as spoken by native speakers.

-Our school has two NET teachers, to ensure that every student has a lesson with a native English speaker each week.
+Our school has two NETs to ensure that every student has at least a lesson with a native English speaker each week.

 Primary NETs work in partnership with local English language teachers to provide students with an authentic English learning environment.
 They also help to develop school-based teaching strategies and curriculum materials, and contribute to the professional development of fellow teachers.